donkikos/DeepLearningPython35/README.md

 # Why I forked?

-The goal of forking from <https://github.com/MichalDanielDobrzanski/DeepLearningPython35> was to do the last exercise in [chapter 2](http://neuralnetworksanddeeplearning.com/chap2.html) of [neuralnetworksanddeeplearning.com](neuralnetworksanddeeplearning.com "Neural Networks and Deep Learning by Michael Nielsen") where the author asks to *"Modify network.py so that it uses this fully matrix-based approach"*.
+The goal of forking from <https://github.com/MichalDanielDobrzanski/DeepLearningPython35> was to do the last exercise in [chapter 2](http://neuralnetworksanddeeplearning.com/chap2.html) of ["Neural Networks and Deep Learning by Michael Nielsen"](neuralnetworksanddeeplearning.com) where the author asks to *"Modify network.py so that it uses this fully matrix-based approach"*.
 The result is in **network_mat.py**.
 I changed only the `update_mini_batch` function of original **network.py**.

 The **test_mat.py** is for comparing the performances of **network.py** and **network_mat.py**.